cccbr/runningatower/content/docs/ringingroom/_index.md

 **Site currently under construction**
 {{</hint>}}

+Throughout it should be remembered that any substantive change can only be made with proper consultation with the ***[tower authority](../glossary/#tower-authority)*** and it is their reponsibility to action any such change.
+In the case of the ***[C of E](../glossary/#c-of-e)***

 ![Ringing room at St Machar, Aberdeen](aberdeen350.jpg)

-Try to keep the ringing room a tidy and welcoming place.
-This will give a good impression to any visitors, especially potential recruits.
+The ringing room should be kept tidy and welcoming.
+This reduces risk and gives a good impression to any visitors, especially potential recruits.

 The following short videos were prepared by Tom Ridgman, Ely Diocesan Bells Adviser and are hosted on YouTube.
 We are grateful for permission to reuse this material.
 The links are: